 Figure 7.
-Visual Representation of a Cell Sorting System using SBOL.
-A UML diagram of the system shown here is represented in Supplementary Figure 6.
+Visual representation of a cell sorting system using SBOL.
+A UML diagram of the system shown here is represented by Figure S6 in the Supporting Information.
 Two cell types are captured in this system, both of which are CHO cells.
 The natural CHO cells (blue) clump together weakly (shown by the association glyph).
 In SBOL, this clumping is represented using the Interaction class.
 The iCHO cells (purple) have been transfected with a cadherin cassette encoding cadherin, which enhances cell clumping.
 This allows the iCHO cells to clump together at a greater rate.
 The CHO and iCHO cells can also associate to form a CHO-iCHO cell complex.